NZ PAYE Calculator 2025-26

 How PAYE is calculated in New Zealand

-PAYE (Pay As You Earn) is how Inland Revenue collects income tax from salary and wage earners.
+PAYE (Pay As You Earn) is how Inland Revenue collects income tax from salary and wage earners — see our full PAYE explainer for the underlying mechanics.
 Your employer withholds PAYE from each pay and forwards it to IRD.
 The PAYE amount on your payslip combines several pieces:

 - Income tax calculated on your annualised gross income using NZ's progressive brackets (10.5% / 17.5% / 30% / 33% / 39%)